Home Metro Vancouver Municipalities and Parts of Town The Town of Fort Langley Fort Langley Jazz and Arts Festival

 Below are some tips and suggestions to help you make the most of your Fort Langley Jazz Festival experience.

-TIP #3: If it’s a sunny day, don’t forget to take a hat, sunscreen and bottled water.
+TIP #3: If it’s a sunny day, don’t forget to take a hat and sunscreen.
+Bottled water is a good idea too.

 TIP #4: Don’t spend all your time by the main stages in front of the Community Hall.
-Walk around and explore the area.
-Great bands play at the other venues too!
+Walk around and explore the area and all the activities on offer.

-TIP #5: So long as they’re on a leash, dogs are permitted at the festival.
+TIP #5: Dogs are allowed at the festival as long, as they are on a leash.
 You are also welcome to bring your own food.
-There are food trucks though, so you can buy your meals and snacks on-site or around town too.
+There are food trucks, though, so you can buy your meals and snacks on-site or around town too.

 Fort Langley Jazz Festival Crowds